ADU Rules in Tennessee (2026)

 Legislative History

 Tennessee legislature considered housing supply legislation related to zoning reform but did not enact a comprehensive statewide ADU mandate.
-Local municipalities retain authority to permit or restrict ADUs under local zoning ordinances.
-(Note: SB 0664 (2023) is about emergency communications/911 dispatch; HB 0543 (2023) is about voter registration — both are wrong.
-The correct bill number for any Tennessee housing reform legislation considered in 2023 has not been confirmed.)
+Local municipalities retain authority to permit or restrict ADUs under local zoning ordinances. · Source

-Source: Tennessee State ADU Law.
+Source: Tennessee Local Zoning Authority.
 Last verified April 5, 2026.
 View source